Co2 Machines: An Overview of Different Types and Their Applications

 Medical industry

-Co2 extraction machines are commonly used in the medical industry for extracting medicinal compounds from plants.
+Co2 extraction machines are commonly used in the medical industry to extract medicinal compounds from plants.

 Food and beverage industry

-Co2 pelletizer machines are commonly used in the food and beverage industry for creating pellets of various materials, such as animal feed and fertilizer.
+Co2 pelletizer machines are commonly used in the food and beverage industry to create pellets of various materials, such as animal feed and fertilizer.

 Co2 Machine CryoFX®